About Myself

 Where I Am

-I am an assistant professor of philosophy in the Philosophy Department at Grand Valley State University in Allendale near Grand Rapids, Michigan.
-I do research and teach in the areas of epistemology, metaphysics, analytic philosophy, and phenomenology, especially the ideas of Edmund Husserl.
+I am an associate professor of philosophy in the Philosophy Department at Grand Valley State University in Allendale near Grand Rapids, Michigan.
+I do research and teach in the areas of epistemology, metaphysics, analytic philosophy, and a little phenomenology, especially the ideas of Edmund Husserl.

 In my spare time I like to read and listen to music.
-I know some German and even less Italian, but continue trying to improve my knowledge of both languages.
-I enjoy running, cooking, jazz, travel, and, well, other interesting things too.
+I know some Italian and even less German, but continue trying to improve my knowledge of both languages.
+I enjoy running, biking, cooking, jazz, travel, and, well, other interesting things too.

 Where I’ve Been